unvt/niroku/NARRATIVE.md

 - As agents that present information as Smart Maps
 - As companions in everyday development work

 As companions, AIs are not adversaries.
-We do not scold them, publicly attack them, or treat them as enemies.
+We do not scold or attack them.
 Errors made by our AI companions are our errors too.
 We accept these errors, and we fix them together.
 This is our culture.

-In this niroku project, generative AI coded the scripts and the markdown files, with help from human members.
+In niroku, AI helps write scripts and docs together with humans.
+We keep the results simple and auditable, favoring the CLI and Unix tools.

 ## The portable web

 We focus on the portable web so people can use and learn Smart Maps in constrained or unstable environments.
-Our goal is to make technologies used by full‑scale web map servers run smoothly on single‑board computers (SBCs) such as the Raspberry Pi 4B.
+Our goal is to make the technologies used by full‑scale web map servers run smoothly on single‑board computers (SBCs) such as the Raspberry Pi 4B.

-After experiments with object storage and the InterPlanetary File System (IPFS), we showed that tunneling technologies can deliver web maps at practical speeds for small groups, even from a home network.
+After experiments with object storage and IPFS, we showed that tunneling can deliver web maps at practical speeds for small groups, even from a home network.

+Our current setup is simple: Caddy listens on port 80 and serves static files.
+It proxies “/martin” to Martin on 127.0.0.1:3000.
+Martin sets `base_path: /martin` so TileJSON URLs include the correct prefix behind the proxy.

 We value the command‑line interface (CLI) and embrace Unix and web cultures.